-Joanna Lipper is an award-winning filmmaker, photographer, author and lecturer, with a PhD in Women's Studies.
+Dr. Joanna Lipper is an award-winning British-American filmmaker, photographer, author and lecturer, with a PhD in Women's Studies.
 Based in the UK, she runs Vertumnus Productions.
 With a focus on socially relevant, transnational feminist themes and a commitment to creating authentic, groundbreaking roles for women onscreen, this company is at the cutting-edge when it comes to engaging global audiences with films that inspire timely and provocative conversations.
 Current projects she is developing and attached to direct include a musical feature film adaptation of the novel Stay With Me by Ayobami Adebayo.
 As a Lecturer at Harvard in the Department of African and African-American Studies, Joanna Lipper taught Using Film For Social Change (2011-2015).
 Dr. Lipper was a Research Associate at the African Studies Centre, University of Oxford, and an Academic Visitor at St. Antony's College, University of Oxford (2021-2023).
 Dr. Lipper is currently a member of the National Advisory Board of the Hutchins Center for African and African American Research at Harvard.

 Lipper’s most recent documentary, The Supreme Price, traces the evolution of the Pro-Democracy Movement in Nigeria and efforts to increase the participation of women in leadership roles.
 The New York Times called The Supreme Price “A Door Into Africa’s Recent History.”
 The Guardian included the film on a list of “Five Best Political Films in African Cinema.”
 The film received the Gucci Tribeca Spotlighting Women Documentary Award and was named Best Documentary at Africa International Film Festival (AFRIFF).
 The film was nominated for a Grierson Award and an African Movie Academy Award.